Exploring the Calamianes Islands

 At first we docked at the coral reef further out the beach to snorkel and to wait for the other tourists to clear the area.
 I tried skin-diving down the reef wall, and I really wished that I am scuba-diving that moment as I can only go down for several feet.
 We docked to the beach when a hut became available, and we had our lunch there, composed of grilled fish, eggplant salad, and steamed rice.

-After lunch we headed to the Hidden Lagoon, and it was Arvy's favorite so far.
+After lunch we headed to the Hidden Lagoon.
 Karst formation surrounds the reef in the area, making it like a semi-enclosed lagoon.
 The water is also so clear that you can clearly see the corals below the pristine water, mottled over the surface like lichen.
 We snorkeled again, enjoying the waters around it.
 We can feel the thermocline here too, alternating between cold and warm.
 At one point I felt a fish bite my leg, which was rather disconcerting.
 I thought for a second I was bitten by a snake.

 The last destination of the day was familiar to me as I've been there twice already - Kayangan Lake.
 Third time is still a charm, I discovered.
 The guide took me to the caves located at the side of the limestone cliffs, as the others went to the bamboo raft in the lake.